samuelwusong/spring-security-jwt/README.md

 It exposes a **POST** API `/authenticate`, which takes a `JwtRequest` and returns a `JwtResponse` for the valid user.
 It calls `AuthenticationManager` to authenticate the user.
 If the credentials are valid, a JWT token is created using the `JWTTokenUtil`.

 ### JWTUserDetailsService
-`JWTUserDetailsService` implements the Spring Security `UserDetailsService` interface and is the key module to authenticate the user.
+`JWTUserDetailsService` implements the Spring Security `UserDetailsService` interface and is the key module to authenticate/authorize the user.

 `AuthenticationManager` uses it to authenticate the user and `JwtTokenUtil` uses it to generate the JWT.
 The original `loadUserByUsername` fetches user details from the database using the username.
 It's overridden to getg the user details from a hardcoded user list.
 The password for a user is stored in encrypted format using BCrypt which is available at [Online Bcrypt Generator](https://www.javainuse.com/onlineBcrypt).

+It also assigns `ADMIN` role to user `admin` and role `USER` to `user`.

 ### WebSecurityConfig
 It extends `WebSecurityConfigurerAdapter` and provides the configuration of the web security.
 It is a convenience class that allows customization to both WebSecurity and HttpSecurity.

 It attaches the `UserDetailsService` to `AuthenticationManager` for user authentication and enable/disable the security check for the endpoints.
+The role of the user will be checked before the access is given to the endpoint `/hellouser` and `/helloadmin`.
 It also adds `JwtRequestFilter` to enable the JWT verification. `JwtAuthenticationEntryPoint` is configured to handle the user authentication failure as well.

 ### JwtTokenUtil
 `JwtTokenUtil` is a utility class for generating and verifying JWT.
 It also collects the claims in JWT.